top of page

 4. Don’t use the faulty or improperly vented appliance again until it’s fixed.

 5. After exposure, your cognitive abilities may be impaired.
 Have someone immediately drive you to the nearest medical facility.
-Carbon monoxide poisoning tests are time-sensitive (4-6 hours) and knowing your exposure level is important for a plan of care.
+Carbon monoxide poisoning tests are time-sensitive (2.5-4 hours, ideally < 2 hours) and knowing your exposure level is important for a plan of care.

 Remove yourself